lengthofrope/treehouse/README.md

 ## Architecture Overview

-TreeHouse Framework is built with a clean layered architecture consisting of 11 core layers, plus comprehensive middleware systems.
+TreeHouse Framework is built with a clean layered architecture consisting of 14 core layers, plus advanced middleware systems, making it a comprehensive 15+ component framework.
 Each layer provides specific functionality and maintains clear separation of concerns:

 ### Core Layers